 Arrive at the auction location early and locate the auctioneer as quickly as possible.
 Bidding at an auction can be intimidating, especially if you’ve never done it before.
 Take as many cues from the other participants as you can, but don’t let them dictate how much you bid.
 You may encounter investors who attend many auctions every month and who don’t necessarily appreciate new competition.

-If the trustee does not evict the current owners, you may be responsible to do this.
+If the trustee does not evict the current owners, you may be responsible for this.
 If eviction is necessary, you can contact a local real estate attorney or the county sheriff for the proper procedure.

-For more information on the foreclosure laws in your state, visit RealtyTrac’s State Foreclosure Laws.
+For more information on the foreclosure laws in your state, read RealtyTrac’s educational materials on state foreclosure laws.